WATCH BACK ON DEMAND – UKROC 2025 – Webinar – What’s it all about?

-We’re thrilled to have launched the 2024 UK Youth Rocketry Challenge (UKROC) with a webinar to help explain all about the competition and what’s involved.
+We’re thrilled to launch the UKROC 2025 ‘What’s it all about’ webinar to help explain all about the competition and what’s involved.

 UKROC offers an exciting and unique opportunity for students aged between 11-18 to further learn about science, technology and maths in an interactive and engaging way.
 You’re in good company, with many teams participating in the challenge for the very first time.